SBecraft/aws-bootcamp-cruddur-2023/journal/week3.md

 ![why use cognito](https://github.com/SBecraft/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/week-3-assets/why-use-cognito1.png)

-## Cognito in Identity Access Management
+## Amazon Cognito in Identity Access Management
 1)	Cognito User and Identity pools integrated into User Lifecycle Management through the user provisioning process from onboarding to offboarding. .
 Provisioning is the creation, update, and removal of access to a resource in an IT environment.
 `User Lifecycle Management`
 -	Onboarding new employee